glasswalk3r/jenkins-jobs/README.md

 [![Python application](https://github.com/glasswalk3r/jenkins-jobs/actions/workflows/main.yml/badge.svg)](https://github.com/glasswalk3r/jenkins-jobs/actions/workflows/main.yml)

-Listing all jobs on a Jenkins server with more information than their respective names.
+A CLI programa that lists all jobs on a Jenkins server with more information than their respective names.

 ## Features

 * Implements the `jenkins_jobs` CLI that allows the reporting of jobs in a Jenkins server.
-* The reports includes information of job name, job type, job description, if the job is executed through a schedule and the schedule itself.
+The reports includes information of job name, job type, job description, if the job is executed through a schedule and the schedule itself.
 * Implements the `jenkins_exporter` CLI that allows the exporting of jobs information to a file in a